julian-molina/Documentation/_includes/network/bot-products.md

 <!--------------------------------------------- CONTENT starts -->

-The device exists as an offspring of a data mine products node, and does not require a reference to a bot in the given data mine.
+The device exists as an offspring of a data or trading mine products node, and does not require a reference to a bot in the given data or trading mine.

+The use of the {{ title | downcase }} node is optional, as data products may also exist outside of {{ title | downcase }}.

 <!--------------------------------------------- CONTENT ends -->